vixiv-software/VixivClient/README.md

 - network_direction: tuple[float] detailing the z direction the unit cell local orientation should align with
 - seed_point: tuple[float], where to place voxel centerfor beginning of tiling for voxel packing.
 If None, infers best choice.
 Defaults to None.
 - optimize_packing: bool, whether to optimize voxel placement for the most number of voxels while preserving symmetry, otherwise uses seed point.
 Defaults to True.
+- avoid_regions: list[str | Path], surface meshes bounding regions to avoid placing any voxels.
+Defaults to an empty list.
+- invert_avoid: bool, Whether to treat all avoid regions as enforce regions instead.
+Defaults to False.
 - user_id: int, unique user ID to associate with this API call.
 Defaults to anonymous (-1)
 - project_id: str, user-scoped unique project identifer to associate with this API call.
 Defaults to no project ("")